programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 {% include figure.html caption="Edit column > Add column by fetching URL" filename="refine-fetch1.png" %}

-Name the new column `fetch`.
+Name the new column "fetch".
 The *throttle delay* option sets a pause time between requests to avoid being blocked by a server.
 The default is conservative.

 {% include figure.html caption="Add column by fetch dialog box" filename="refine-fetch1.2.png" %}

 After clicking "OK", Refine will start requesting the URLs from the base column as if you were opening the pages in your browser, and will store each response in the cells of the new column.
-In this case, there is one URL in *Column 1* resulting in one cell in the *fetch* column containing the full source for the Sonnets web page.
+In this case, there is one URL in *Column 1* resulting in one cell in the *fetch* column containing the full HTML source for the Sonnets web page.

 {% include figure.html caption="Fetch results" filename="refine-fetch1.3.png" %}